Double room occupancy (2 people per room): US$2,850.00 (£2,223.00, AU$3,819.00, NZ$4,018.00,R 36 622,00, 2.536,00 €)

 Then if you like root beer, may we recommend Mr. D’z Kingman Route 66 Diner, proudly serving the finest root beer in the world.
 Root beer is in fact a kind of soda.

 Beginning at the town of Kingman, Oatman Road is a winding two-lane road traversing 42 miles of Arizona's striking desert terrain.
-In combination with the byway's stirring Western history, the scenery creates an atmosphere that is unmistakeably “Old West”.
+In combination with the byway's stirring Western history, the scenery creates an atmosphere that is unmistakably “Old West”.
 In the surprisingly lively ghost town of Oatman, we’ll come across free-roaming burros (wild donkeys), the occasional gunfight (staged for your enjoyment), and a collection of scenic storefronts straight out of an old John Wayne movie.

 Let's see what the Sin City has got to offer!
 There are various programs you can choose from - or just enjoy our day off by the pool.

 Calico is an old West mining town that has been around since 1881 during the largest silver strike in California.
 With its 500 mines, Calico produced over $20 million in silver ore over a 12-year span.
 When silver lost its value in the mid-1890's, Calico lost its population.
 The miner's packed up, loaded their mules and moved away abandoning the town that once gave them a good living.
 It became a "ghost town."